jlandry69/gcpub/README.md

 Running Archiving
 -----------------

 This is an example how to submit the archiving script (archiving.sh) to a cluster using LSF manager.
-It takes one required argument: the run_folder that you want to archive, and the destination folder as  one optional argument (default is current directory):
+It takes one required argument: the run_folder that you want to archive, and the destination folder as  one optional argument (default is current directory).
 Usage: $0 run_folder [dest_folder]

 ```